kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 Before this AEP, the recommender computes recommendations only at the container level.
 With this proposal, the recommender also computes pod-level recommendations in addition to container-level ones.
 Pod-level recommendations derive from per-container recommendations.
 Container-level policy (the `containerPolicies` stanza) influences pod-level recommendations: setting `mode: Off` in `spec.resourcePolicy.containerPolicies` excludes a container from pod-level recommendations, and `minAllowed` and `maxAllowed` bounds continue to apply.

-This AEP extends the VPA CRD `spec.resourcePolicy` with a new `podPolicies` stanza that influences pod-level recommendations.
+This AEP extends the VPA CRD `spec.resourcePolicy` with a new `podPolicies` stanza that influences pod-level recommendations (and possibly container-level recommendations as well).
 The AEP also introduces two global pod-level flags `pod-recommendation-max-allowed-cpu` and `pod-recommendation-max-allowed-memory`.
 Details are covered in later section.

 Today, the updater makes decisions based solely on container-level resource stanzas and recommendations, and both the updater and admission controller modify resources only at the container level.
 This proposal extends the updater to make eviction or in-place update decisions using pod-level resources and recommendations, and adds support for the admission controller to compute and apply pod-level resource patches.